Glass Recycling in Fort Collins#

-Residents and businesses in Fort Collins have two options for recycling their glass.
+Residents and businesses in Fort Collins have several ways to recycle their glass, including some new options!

-- Residents and businesses are welcome to bring their glass to the glass-only bin at the City's Recycling Drop-Off Center at 1702 Riverside Ave.
-The glass collected in these bins is taken to a plant in Wheat Ridge that makes new glass bottles.
-Glass-only collection bins are also located at the recycling center co-located at the Larimer County Landfill, as well as multiple locations in Loveland.
+- Residents and businesses are welcome to bring their glass bottles and jars to the glass-only bin at the City's Timberline Recycling Center at 1903 S. Timberline Rd.
+The glass collected in these bins is taken directly to a plant in Wheat Ridge that makes new glass bottles.
+Glass-only collection bins are also located at Larimer County Recycling Center co-located at the Larimer County Landfill, and at several glass drop-off sites offered by the City of Loveland.

-Glass is the only material that is used for a "beneficial secondary use."
-All the paper, metal, and plastic you place in your curbside recycle bin will be made into new paper, metal and plastic.
-You can take a virtual tour of the recycling sorting center to learn more about how our recyclables are sorted and sent to market.
+As long as preparation guidelines are followed, the glass bottles/jars, paper, metal, and plastic you place in your curbside recycle bin will be made into new bottles, goods or packaging.
+Take a virtual tour of the recycling sorting center in Denver, to learn more about how our recyclables are sorted and sent to market.

-In 2007, the City collected a total of 32 tons at its Recycling Drop-off Center, 1702 Riverside Dr. By mid-2012, the City collected nearly 250 tons!
-Glass delivered to the Recycling Drop-off Center is recycled into new glass bottles because it is already sorted and has very little contamination, whereas glass collected in curbside bins gets crushed and has too many rocks, pieces of ceramic, etc. to be made into glass bottles again.
-Glass collected at the curb is instead used as alternative daily cover at the landfill or is used as a drainage aggregate for pipes at the landfill.
+In 2007, the City collected a total of 32 tons at its Recycling Drop-off Center.
+By mid-2012, the City collected nearly 250 tons!
+Glass delivered to the Recycling Drop-off Center is recycled into new glass bottles because it is already sorted and has very little contamination.

 Eleven states already have "bottle bill" systems, where you pay a refundable nickel or dime per bottle at the point of purchase on beverage containers.
 A number of other states have also been studying this approach.
 Beverage companies are often opponents to advance disposal/deposit requirements.
 However, in states that have bottle bills, 85-90% of bottles are recycled.
 Non-bottle bill states, by comparison, struggle to recover even 50% of their bottles and cans.
 The clean glass generated by bottle bill states is the major feedstock for local glass-to-glass recycling plants.